-I have since travelled and lived in at least ten cities, yet it wasn’t until recently that I really felt comfortable where I was – and it turned out it had nothing to do with the location, and everything to do with myself.
+I have since travelled and lived in at least ten cities across Australia, yet it wasn’t until recently that I really felt comfortable where I was – and it turned out it had nothing to do with the location, and everything to do with myself.

 When you’re little, you know no different than the experiences to which you are born.
 The truth is, I had no idea we lived on the wrong side of the tracks until I had started school.
 Another truth?
 Even the right side of the tracks in Rockdale sucks.
 It’s not a beautiful town, but that’s not why it sucks.
 It’s the energy.
 It’s fast and unforgiving, and everyone is out for themselves.
 It’s a multi-cultural hub with a rancid veil hovering over the town.
 It’s all about drugs, gangs and illegal gaming houses, dictated by those with the most muscle.
 Okay, maybe I’m exaggerating a smidgen, but you get the picture.

 I’ve heard of the old times when Rockdale had some charm, but those days were long gone even when I was a child.
 In the old days, the world was untarnished and charm was everywhere.
 I guess you could say it still is – that charm, like beauty, is in the eyes of the beholder.
 What Rockdale lacks in charm, it makes up for with an ever-growing population.
 Maybe that’s where the problem lies, because people aren’t always charming.
 Nor are they always good.

 But what is good?
 I hear you say.

 Good is deep in your bones and ingrained in your soul.
 Good is empathy, and integrity, and treating others with respect and dignity.
 Good is your truth.
 It’s in your words and actions, your thoughts and feelings, and it’s the small voice whispering in your ear when confronted with choices.
 We can’t always be good all of the time, but good is not killing a baby bird for pleasure.